 In case of success, the Audit Record Repository shall return the syslog messages that match the search parameters, encoded as a JSON entries array.
-The Syslog Event Response message shall contains a HTTP response status code of 200, and a body containing a JSON Array of Syslog messages.
+The Syslog Event Response message shall carry a HTTP response status code of 200, and its body shall contain a JSON Array of Syslog messages.